“Let it blossom, let it flow. That’s life.”

 Our fox walks on stage and ushers us into the picturesque countryside, where the stories that unfold feature more or less the same set of actors.
 In the first one, a lazy stork tries to skip work by getting a pig, a duck and a rabbit to deliver the baby in his place.
 The second story is about the cunning big bad fox of the woods, who discovers its big good heart when it unexpectedly becomes the mother of three young chicks.
 The final story sees the goofy trio return, with the rabbit and duck convinced this time that they killed Santa, and it is upon them to save Christmas for all children around the world.

-After the enchanting short film A Mouse’s Tale (French: La queue de las souris, 2008) and his Oscar-nominated work in Ernest & Célestine (2012), the French cartoonist and animator returns to hand-drawn animal characters that take on fully humanised behaviours and emotions, commonly shown in many recent productions.
+After the enchanting short film A Mouse’s Tale (French: La queue de las souris, 2008) and his Oscar-nominated work in the film Ernest & Célestine (2012), the French cartoonist and animator returns to hand-drawn animal characters.
+They take on fully humanized behaviours and emotions, commonly shown in many recent productions.
 By opting for a 2D design and a soft palette of colours, the three stories are linked by a frame narrative that reminds us of older cartoons and fairy tales.

 With the story having been adapted from his own comic books, Renner worked alongside film director and animator Patrick Imbert to breathe some new life into the countryside.
 The French version is superb, but the English voice cast has done an amazing job with the dubbing as well.
 The characters are brilliant and cover a broad spectrum of traits to give the impression that despite its comedic notes, the film is deeply rooted in themes of friendship, love and family.